 If you are staying at or patronizing a hotel, restaurant or attraction, you will most likely park there.
 Day parking is available at the Inlet until June 1.
 From May until Sunfest weekend, you can also use West Ocean City Park & Ride, which provides restrooms and a shuttle into Ocean City.
 In season, you can also have your passengers dropped off at the Inlet Lot, and your driver can take the bus to the West OC Park & Ride.

-From May 15 through October 10, Ocean City requires all motorcoaches to have a bus permit, which is issued by the Department of Tourism Convention and Visitors Bureau.
+Beginning in 2015, Ocean City requires all motorcoaches to have a bus permit Year-Round, which is issued by the Department of Tourism Convention and Visitors Bureau.
 The permit is free if you are parking with a business or hospitality member.
 If you need to use West Ocean City parking, the cost is $10 per day per motorcoach.

 Looking for ideas for your group tour?
 Ocean City's "Beyond the Beach" brochure is your complete guide to group tour activities in OC that are sure to please any crowd.